kawazoe/azure-search-emulator-js/README.md

 It does not support encryption.

 Do not expect search results from this emulator to match actual search results.
-They should make sense, but will not, and probably never will be, the same.
+They should make sense, but will not, and probably will never be, the same.

 ## What is desperately needed
+While there are a fair amount of tests, coverage is pretty poor, and there is no visual demo.

+This emulator should become a drop in replacement for the real service.
+Notably, the official javascript search client should be able to use any of the supported features of the emulator without crashing.
+Ideally, there should be an integration with http mocking libraries like MirageJs to use an in-browser emulator with the official client.

 Documentation.

-While there are a fair amount of tests, coverage is pretty poor, and there is no visual demo.

-Currently, the people wanting to use this library are expected to know how to use the Microsoft Azure Cognitive Search API.
+Currently, people wanting to use this library are expected to know how to use the Microsoft Azure Cognitive Search API.
 Official documentation at: https://learn.microsoft.com/en-us/rest/api/searchservice/

 ## Why?!
 Azure Cognitive Search is crazy expensive for single developer projects, specially in their early stages, and provides